How to Become More Confident

 1 – Consider how do you talk to yourself.
 Do you say empowering things to yourself or negative BS like “Oh, I am not good at talking in font of people”?
 Instead, tell yourself, “Heck yea, I’m awesome at talking to groups of people”, “I can do whatever I set my mind to”.
 You must stand at the doors of your mind everyday and monitor what you are letting in.
 Monitor your self talk.
 Change your thoughts one by one and eventually that voice of negativity will vanish.
 Identify when you are using negative self talk and squash it immediately.

 To say it in another way (because this step is so critical) – Make a new inner voice that is empowering and positive.
 You have an inner monologue/recording that plays in your head whether you realize it or not.
 Throughout the day pay attention and become aware of the thoughts you are having about yourself.
 You will quickly notice your mind constantly saying things about you.
 Become aware of that voice and live consciously.
 That is the first step.
 Then, when it throws a negative thought about you into your head, either delete it or replace it with a positive trait about yourself.
 Discard all the negative crap that comes along.
-I won’t sugar coat it.
-This is no easy feat.
+I won’t sugar coat it… This is no easy feat.
 You have to work at it.
-But the harder the work, the better the reward and when you overcome that negative self talk, you will feel like a new person.
+But the harder the work, the better the reward.
+When you overcome that negative self talk, you will feel like a new person.

 2 – Change your story.
 Do you victimize yourself?
 Blame others?
 Do you have a self pity life story?
 It’s time to change that because it’s not going to serve you… it will only bring you down.
 Instead, look at your life as a success story.
 You’re a survivor.
 Failures are opportunities for growth.